hamlet-io/docs/docs/in-depth/contribute/structure/data_types/definition.md

 :::

 * the definition input-data type implements a global variable (`definitionsObject`) that is used to compile API specification data structures
-* This enables the Hamlet engine to read and extend an API specification with settings and configuration defined in other input-data types
+* This enables the hamlet engine to read and extend an API specification with settings and configuration defined in other input-data types

 ## Structure